cmu-delphi/delphi-epidata/docs/api/covidcast.md

 ## Delphi's COVID-19 Surveillance Streams Data

 Delphi's COVID-19 Surveillance Streams data includes the following data sources:
+* `doctor-visits`: Data based on outpatient visits, provided to us by a national health system.
+Using this outpatient data, we estimate the percentage of covid-related doctor's visits in a given location, on a given day.
 * `fb-survey`: Data signal based on CMU-run symptom surveys, advertised through Facebook.
 These surveys are voluntary, and no individual survey responses are shared back to Facebook.
 Using this survey data, we estimate the percentage of people in a given location, on a given day that have CLI (covid-like illness = fever, along with cough,